Chiba Prefecture [千葉県]

 Peanuts was imported from China in the 18th century.
-But

 But its cultivation began in the end of the 19th century.

-Chiba Prefecture gains more than 70 percent share of the Japanese peanut production.
+Chiba Prefecture gains more than 80 percent share of the Japanese peanut production.

 Especially Yachimata city in the middle of the prefecture is known for the central area of production.